 Do not over-prime.
 This could cause a hydraulic lock and damage the engine on application of the electric starter.

 If over-primed, remove glowplug, close needle-valve and apply starter to pump out surplus fuel.
-Cover the head with a rag to prevent pumped out fuel from patting into 100 to 100.
+Cover the head with a rag to prevent pumped out fuel from getting into your eyes.